psycocodes/blob-visualiser/README.md

-# Blob3D
+# Blob Visualiser

-Blob3D is a 3D component project built using Three.js and React.
-It creates an animated blob with customizable themes and gradients.
+Blob Visualiser is a 3D component project built using Three.js and React.
+It creates an animated blob with customizable themes and gradients and reacts on audio input to adjust its intensity.

 ## Features